stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

   I was sorry when I saw that there would be no other passengers on the bus.
 Somehow I did not like the idea of riding alone with this driver.
-But as leaving time obviously approached I conquered my qualms and followed the man aboard, extending him a dollar bill and murmuring the single word &ldquo;Innsmouth&rdquo;.
+But as leaving time obviously approached I conquered my qualms and followed the man aboard, extending him a dollar bill and murmuring the single word  "Innsmouth ".
 He looked curiously at me for a second as he returned forty cents change without speaking.
 I took a seat far behind him, but on the same side of the bus, since I wished to watch the shore during the journey.

   At length the decrepit vehicle started with a jerk, and rattled noisily past the old brick buildings of State Street amidst a cloud of vapour from the exhaust.
-Glancing at the people on the sidewalks, I thought I detected in them a curious wish to avoid looking at the bus&mdash;or at least a wish to avoid seeming to look at it.
+Glancing at the people on the sidewalks, I thought I detected in them a curious wish to avoid looking at the bus--or at least a wish to avoid seeming to look at it.
 Then we turned to the left into High Street, where the going was smoother; flying by stately old mansions of the early republic and still older colonial farmhouses, passing the Lower Green and Parker River, and finally emerging into a long, monotonous stretch of open shore country.